 During a talk at The Atlantic’s Pulse: Summit on Health Care, Dr. Esther Choo, an emergency physician from Portland and founding member of TIME’S UP Healthcare, called the disparity between the people giving and leading healthcare and those receiving it “one very glaringly obvious opportunity for improvement.”

-Dr. Choo quoted a recent study that randomized a group of black male patients from Oakland, California with black and non-black physicians.
+Dr. Choo quoted a study that randomized a group of black male patients from Oakland, California with black and non-black physicians.
 Those patients randomized to a black physician were much more likely to receive the flu vaccine and other primary-preventive measures such as screening for elevated BMI, hypercholesterolemia, diabetes, and hypertension.

 The study estimated that if this practice were applied across the U.S., the gap in black-white male cardiovascular mortality would decrease by 19%.